How to Get an Apartment in New York Right Out of College

 However, if you aren't in that boat, that shouldn't mean you can't have a great first year in the big city.

-Some will be coming into the city with a job offer and salaried position, others with a scholarship and/or monthly allowance, and still others with no idea what they will land.
+Some will come into the city with a job offer and salaried position, others with a scholarship and monthly allowance, and others without any idea what they will land.

 With over two-thirds of New York's housing market devoted to rentals, there must be something for everybody.
 The trick is finding it.